 One of the most important things a good solo needs to have is dynamics.
 Make sure the different sections of your solo vary dynamically.
 If everything is loud or if everything is soft, the solo will lose people’s interests.

-You may want to get the audience involved in some way.
-Get them to clap along or get them to respond to a figure you just played.
+If you are performing your solo in front of an audience, you may want to get them involved in some way.
+Get them to clap along or respond to a figure you just played.
 Keeping the audience in mind is always a good idea.
 Remember that they are there to see you play.
 Adding something visual like stick flips or playing a part of your solo standing up can add a lot to your performance, if appropriate.

 WATCH AND LEARN